ymetz/multi-type-feedback/train_baselines/README.md

 This is directly based on the [Stable Baselines3 Zoo](https://github.com/DLR-RM/rl-baselines3-zoo) by Raffin et al.

-TODO: Directly import `rl_zoo3` and only provide additional code, to remove need to check out the main directory.
+TODO: Directly import `train_baselines` and only provide additional code, to remove need to check out the main directory.